tillitis/tkey-verification/README.md

 Where the fields are:

-- timestamp: seconds since the Unix epoch when the signature was done.
+- timestamp: RFC3339 UTC timestamp when the signature was done.
 - tag: The Git tag of the ed25519 signer oracle used on the device under verification, `apps/signer/app.bin` in the apps repo.
 - signature: Vendor's ed25519 signature of the TKey's public key, in